Mixture of Linear Models Co-supervised by Deep Neural Networks: Experiments

+{\revisionii For the real-world problems, we use five datasets described below.} For all the datasets, we use dummy encoding for nominal variables.
+That is, we generate $c-1$ binary vectors for a nominal variable with $c$-classes.
+The numbers of samples and features in all the datasets are shown in Table \ref{tab:description}.

-The summary descriptions of each dataset are as follows. \begin{itemize} \item \textit{KIRC} and \textit{SKCM} are the Cancer Genome Atlas Kidney Renal Clear Cell Carcinoma (TCGA-KIRC) \citep{akin2016radiology} and {The Cancer Genome Atlas Skin Cutaneous Melanoma (TCGA-SKCM)} clinical datasets, respectively.
-Both are part of a large collection that is made to study the connection between cancer phenotypes and genotypes.
-The original datasets include tissue images, clinical data, biomedical data, and genomics data.
+\begin{itemize} \item \textit{KIRC} and \textit{SKCM} are respectively the Cancer Genome Atlas Kidney Renal Clear Cell Carcinoma (TCGA-KIRC) \citep{akin2016radiology} and {The Cancer Genome Atlas Skin Cutaneous Melanoma (TCGA-SKCM)} clinical data.
+Both are part of a large collection made for studying the connection between cancer phenotypes and genotypes.
+The original datasets include tissue images, clinical, biomedical, and genomics data.
 We only use clinical data in this experiment.
-For both datasets, the target variable is overall survival (OS) status which is coded in binary, $1$ indicating living and $0$ deceased.
+For both datasets, the target variable is overall survival (OS) status coded in binary ($1$ indicating living and $0$ deceased).
 The covariates consist of demographic and clinical variables ($24$ for KIRC and $30$ for SKCM) such as age, gender, race, tumor status, dimension of specimen, and so on.
 After dummy encoding of categorical variables, KIRC has $45$ features and SKCM has $73$ features.
 Both datasets are available in R package \texttt{TCGAretriever}.

 \item \textit{Bike Sharing} \citep{fanaee2014event} is an hourly time series data for bike rentals in the Capital Bikeshare system between years $2011$ and $2012$.
 The count of total rental bikes is the target variable, and $12$ covariates consist of Year$\,\in\{2011,2012\}$, Month$\,\in\{1,\cdots,12\}$, Hour$\,\in\{0,\cdots,23\}$, Holiday$\,\in\{0,1\}$, Weekday$\,\in\{0,\cdots,6\}$, Working day$\,\in\{0,1\}$, Temperature$\,\in(0,1)$ that is normalized from the original range of $(-8,39)$, Feeling temperature$\,\in(0,1)$ that is normalized from $(-16,50)$, Humidity$\,\in(0,1)$, Wind speed$\,\in(0,1)$, Season$\,\in\{0$(winter), $1$(spring), $2$(summer), $3$(fall)$\}$, Weather$\,\in\{0$(clear), $1$(cloudy), $2$(light rain or snow), $3$(heavy rain or snow)$\}$.
 After dummy encoding of Season and Weather, we get $16$ covariates.